 U10 - U15 (U16 - U19 in Spring Only) Travel Division

 All travel teams practice together twice a week - usually Mondays/Wednesdays or Tuesdays/Thursdays.
-Optional travel level clinics are also offered on Friday nights.
-These are topic specific and open to all travel players.
 Games are played against other town travel programs affiliated with the South Central District of the Connecticut Junior Soccer Association (CJSA) on weekends.
 Travel teams may also participate in tournaments at additional cost.

 Players at this level pay for their own uniform, and other needed equipment (balls, shin guards, cleats, etc.) They are placed by age, on gender-specific teams that are coached by selected volunteers with soccer experience, who are supported by a professional trainer.